OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Conclusion

 \section{Conclusion}

 In this paper, we introduced a novel audio-visual speech dataset, the Open Large-scale Korean Audio-Visual Speech (OLKAVS) dataset, which is the largest publicly available audio-visual speech dataset, to the best of our knowledge.
-It contains 1,150 hours of transcribed audio from 1,107 Korean speakers with nine different viewpoints and various noise situations.
-We also provided pre-trained models for audio-visual speech recognition and multi-view lip reading, which serves as a future research baseline and a good starting point for fine-tuning.
-Our experiments demonstrated that using both multi-modal and multi-view data during training improved upon the uni-modal and frontal-view-only data.
-Finally, we emphasize that the OLKAVS dataset can be utilized for broader research areas outside of audio-visual speech recognition and lip reading.
+We also provided Korean baselines for AVSR and multi-view lip reading, demonstrating that using both multi-modal and multi-view data during training improved upon the uni-modal and frontal-view-only data.
+Finally, we emphasize that the OLKAVS dataset can be utilized for broader research areas outside of AVSR and lip reading, such as Korean speech recognition, speaker recognition, and mouth motion analysis.